alton-michaux/Event-Attendance/ERD_docs.md

 Once you confirm the new data, navigate to the ‘reports’ tab.

-This will throw a ‘recordnotfound’ error (have not yet implemented error handling for this, will be in update).
-For now, you can truncate the url in the address bar to read: http://localhost:3000/blazer.

 This will bring you to the blazer homepage.
 From here, you will want to input your SQL queries for ‘Total Users’ and ‘Event Attendance by Event’.

 You can find the appropriate queries located in db/sql_expressions_for_blazer.sql.
 Select ‘New Query’ from the upper right corner of the page.